-When you hear the term “supply chain risk,” you might think of inventory shortages.
+When you hear the term “supply chain risk”, you might think of inventory shortages.
 But there’s a hidden risk that can have just as much financial impact—or perhaps even more.

 That risk is bad actors weaponizing your trusted business partners.
-And once attackers gain a foothold in your organization, they will in turn start gathering data they can later use for extortion or ransomware attacks.
+And once attackers gain a foothold in your organisation, they will in turn start gathering data they can later use for extortion or ransomware attacks.
 Or they will try to extract funds through business email compromise (BEC) fraud attacks.

 Figure 1.
 The $2.7 billion figure represents a 12.5% increase in losses in just one year.
 Source: FBI 2023 Internet Crimes Report.

 Supplier-based attacks are on the rise.
-In fact, a recent Proofpoint analysis of nearly 4,600 organizations found that about 85% of them experienced supplier-based email attacks over a seven-day period ending January 31, 2023.
+In fact, a recent Proofpoint analysis of nearly 4,600 organisations found that about 85% of them experienced supplier-based email attacks over a seven-day period ending January 31, 2023.
 Interestingly, these levels were consistent regardless of geographic location, industry or company size.

 Let’s take a closer look at our findings.
 The most common tactics in supply chain attacks were phishing or impostor attacks (85%).
 More than three-quarters (78%) of these attacks were highly targeted.
 That means attackers weren’t casting a wide net, but they were very focused (less than five customers received the same threat).

 Figure 2.
 Percentages of phishing and impostor threats and highly targeted threats.
 Source: Proofpoint